adaptingadapting/Holberton-SpeedrunAllChecksPercent/902more_functions_nested_loops/README.md

 task 5 took me a few minutes, that modulus there was tricky to figure out but its done now

 task 6 was rather simple, now these could get harder now

+task 7 i think there might be better way to go about it but this solution took me around 5 minutes and its pretty good